-The rider weight limit is a strict 90kgs (14 stone 2lbs - all riders will be asked to stand on the scales) although heavier experienced riders can sometimes be taken by prior arrangement.
-Please contact us if you are over 90kgs - a special programme with shorter rides and other game viewing activities may be arranged (a 50% supplement may be charged for an extra horse; Maclellan style saddles are also normally used for heavier riders).
+The rider weight limit is a strict 90kgs (14 stone 2lbs - riders may be asked to stand on the scales) in riding clothes although occasionally heavier experienced riders may be taken by prior arrangement.
+Please contact us if you are close to 90kgs - a special programme with shorter rides and other game viewing activities may be arranged (a 50% supplement may be charged for an extra horse if you exceed the weight limit; Maclellan style saddles are normally used for heavier riders).